nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
     ____________________________________________________________
-     There is no expense item deleted.
+     ~Info~ There is no expense item deleted.

     ____________________________________________________________